 How to Sharpen Bandsaw Blades

-Essentially, there are two ways to sharpen a bandsaw blade.
+Essentially, there are two ways to sharpen saw blades.
 You could invest in a dedicated blade sharpener, or you could opt to use a power tool with a sharpening attachment.
 If you have 20 or 30 dull blades hanging around, investing in a mechanical or machine sharpener is a wise thing to do.
 It saves you having to replace all those blades at an immense cost.

 Also, if you are sawing on an industrial scale, it might be a good idea to spend a bit of money on a specialist machine.
 However, if you are using your bandsaw once in a while, try using a power tool to bring those dull blades back to life.
 It would be a lot cheaper.